Colville people: 19th century

 Christian missionaries entered Colville territory in 1838.

 In 1846, the Jesuit St. Paul's Mission was established.
 Through its influence nearly all the upper Columbia tribes were converted to Christianity.

 In 1872, the Colville tribe was relocated to the Colville Indian Reservation, an Indian reservation in eastern Washington.
 It is inhabited and managed by the Confederated Tribes of the Colville Reservation, which is a federally recognized tribe comprising twelve bands.
 The twelve bands are the Methow, Okanogan, Arrow Lakes, Sanpoil, Colville, Nespelem, Chelan, Entiat, Moses-Columbia, Wenatchi, Nez Perce, and Palus.

 20th century

 In 1938, the Confederated Tribes of the Colville Reservation was formed under the 1936 Indian Reorganization Act.
 They reclaimed more of their historical lands in 1956.

 Population

 Mooney (1928) estimated the number of the Colville at 1,000 as of 1780, but Lewis and Clark placed it at 2,500, a figure also fixed upon by Teit (1930).
-In 1870, there were 616; in 1900, 298; in 1904, 321; in 1907, 334; and in 1937, 322.
+In 1870, there were 616; in 1900, 298;

 Language

-The Colville language or N̓x̌ʷʔiłpcən is one of six dialects of Colville-Okanagan historically spoken by the "Syilx peoples" including Northern Okanagan and Southern/Lower Okanagan (Sinkaietk), Methow, Sanpoil (Nesilextcl'n), Nespelem (sometimes considered a Sanpoil subtribe), Colville, and Sinixt (Senijextee/Arrow Lakes Band) peoples.
-Syilx is the historic autonym of the Okanagan peoples and today a political term for land and cultural claims for all Colville-Okanagan-speaking peoples.
+The Colville language or N̓x̌ʷʔiłpcən is one of six dialects of Colville-Okanagan, a language spoken by many Indigenous nations in the Interior Plateau including the Syilx, Methow, Sanpoil (Nesilextcl'n), and Nespelem.

 Together with Wenatchee-Columbian, Spokane-Kalispel-Bitterroot, and Coeur d'Alene, Colville-Okanagan belong to the four Southern Interior Salishan languages of the Plateau.